My Baby Registry Must Haves

 - My Brest Friend Original Nursing Posture Pillow: I’ve heard this over the Boppy for a nursing pillow.
 Update: Love this so much I got a second to have!

 - Maternity/Nursing Bras: After trying many bras during my pregnancy, these were recommended (a 3-pack for $25) and they are super comfy.
 Also loving these.
-Update: Still using these when not bra-less, haha.
+Update: Still love.

 - Nipple Creams: Based on recommendations, I’ll try this one by Earthmama and this one by Motherlove.
 Update: Love the Motherlove.